 Continuing Education Activity

-Macrolides are a class of drugs used in the management and treatment of various bacterial infections.
+Macrolides are a class of drugs used to manage and treat various bacterial infections.
+Azithromycin, clarithromycin, and erythromycin are commonly used to treat infections like pneumonia, sinusitis, pharyngitis, and tonsillitis.
+They are also used in uncomplicated skin infections and otitis media in pediatric patients.
+Clarithromycin is used to treat Helicobacter pylori infections in standard triple therapy protocol regardless of clarithromycin resistance status.
+Macrolides are also commonly used to treat sexually transmitted infections such as gonococcal and chlamydial infections.
 This activity reviews the mechanism of action, indications, contraindications, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) related to macrolides.

 - Identify the mechanism of action of the macrolide class of antibiotics.

-- Describe the adverse effects and contraindications of the macrolide class of antibiotics.
+- Describe the potential adverse effects of the macrolide class of antibiotics.

-- Review the appropriate monitoring and toxicity of the macrolide class of antibiotics.
+- Review the appropriate monitoring necessary for patients on agents in the macrolide class of antibiotics.

 - Describe interprofessional team strategies for improving the proper administration and management of macrolide antibiotics.

-The FDA has approved the use of macrolide antibiotics for a wide variety of bacterial infections.
-Azithromycin, clarithromycin, and erythromycin, in particular, are used commonly to treat infections like pneumonia, sinusitis, as well as pharyngitis and tonsillitis.
+The FDA has approved the use of macrolide antibiotic agents for a wide variety of bacterial infections.
+In particular, azithromycin, clarithromycin, and erythromycin are commonly used to treat infections like pneumonia, sinusitis, pharyngitis, and tonsillitis.
 Also, the FDA has approved its use in uncomplicated skin infections and otitis media in pediatric patients.
-Moreover, clarithromycin, in particular, is used to treat Helicobacter pylori infections in standard triple therapy protocol regardless of clarithromycin resistance status.
+Moreover, clarithromycin is used to treat Helicobacter pylori infections in standard triple therapy protocol regardless of clarithromycin resistance status.
 Macrolides are also commonly used to treat sexually transmitted infections such as gonococcal and chlamydial infections.
-The majority of macrolide use, like other antibiotics, is dictated by susceptibility and resistance status of the targetted organism.
-Macrolides have also been one of the primary drugs used to treat atypical pneumonia, usually caused by organisms like Mycoplasma pneumoniae, Legionella, as well as Chlamydia pneumoniae.
+The majority of macrolide use, like other antibiotics, is dictated by the susceptibility and resistance status of the targetted organism.
+Macrolides have also been one of the primary drugs used to treat atypical pneumonia, usually caused by organisms like Mycoplasma pneumoniae, Legionella, and Chlamydia pneumoniae.